Conklin Man Accused of Inappropriately Touching Girls - NewsBreak

 Conklin Man Accused of Inappropriately Touching Girls

 A Town of Conklin man is accused of having inappropriate contact with two girls.
-Broome County Sheriff’s officials say they arrested 40-year-old John Ballard on Thursday,...wnbf.com
+Broome County Sheriff’s officials say they arrested 40-year-old John Ballard on Thursday,...991thewhale.com

 A Town of Conklin man is accused of having inappropriate contact with two girls.
-Broome County Sheriff’s officials say they arrested 40-year-old John Ballard on Thursday,...wnbf.com
+Broome County Sheriff’s officials say they arrested 40-year-old John Ballard on Thursday,...991thewhale.com